canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/udd-getting-the-source.rst

 Creating a shared repository
 ----------------------------

-You want to work on the Tomboy package in Natty, and you've verified that the source package is named ``tomboy``.
+Say that you want to work on the Tomboy package, and you've verified that the source package is named ``tomboy``.
 Before actually branching the code for Tomboy, create a shared repository to hold the branches for this package.
 The shared repository will make future